It’s fun to have a lush green garden in your backyard, but you also need to provide it with proper care to grow it healthy.

 On the surface, vermiculite and perlite may appear to be having the same functionality.
 You can use it in the garden to improve aeration, retain moisture, and prevent soil compaction.

-Plants are quite sensitive to the moisture level, and soil with too much moisture can cause the plants' root to rot.
-Due to this, we don't recommend that you use vermiculite as a substitute for perlite.
+Plants are quite sensitive to moisture levels, and soil with too much moisture can cause the plants’ roots to rot.
+Due to this, we don’t recommend that you use vermiculite as a substitute for perlite.

 It would help if you used vermiculite for plants such as Irises.
 It prefers moist soil but choose perlite if you’re planting cacti or rhododendrons that prefer well-drained soils.

 Use the following table to decide the use of perlite vs. vermiculite.